Skip to main content

 A deeper examination of the long-term consequences of unaddressed systemic imbalances reveals a complex and destructive interplay between the endocrine, metabolic, and nervous systems.
 The initial hormonal disruptions, such as the decline in gonadal hormones or the dysregulation of the HPA axis, do not remain isolated phenomena.

 They initiate a cascade of pathophysiological events that culminate in a state of chronic, low-grade systemic inflammation.
 This inflammatory state becomes a central pathogenic mechanism, driving the progression from subjective symptoms to objectively verifiable, multi-system disease.
-The nexus of this destructive process can be located at the intersection of and neuroinflammation, a feedback loop where hormonal dysregulation fuels metabolic dysfunction, which in turn ignites and perpetuates inflammation within the central nervous system.
+The nexus of this destructive process can be located at the intersection of metabolic syndrome and neuroinflammation, a feedback loop where hormonal dysregulation fuels metabolic dysfunction, which in turn ignites and perpetuates inflammation within the central nervous system.

 The Path from Hormonal Decline to Metabolic Syndrome